pchmielowski/BeerNotepad/README.md

 * Usage of MVP pattern
   * Lightweight `Activities` - view logic in separate `*View` classes
-* Almost all classes immutable
+* Almost all classes immutable (excluding Activities etc.)
 * Dagger2 dependency injection in `Activities` and Espresso tests, plain constructor injection in other classes